oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 ### Line Buffer Hardware

-The `LineBuffer2d` class describes a line buffer that behaves like in this figure:
+The `LineBuffer2d` class describes a line buffer data structure that compiles into efficient FPGA hardware.
+The user code inserts pixels into the line buffer data structure, which buffers the pixels so as to effectively slide a 2-D 'window' across the input data stream.
+A user-specified function operates on the 'window'.

 ![](assets/animation_fir_filter.gif)

-Pixels are inserted into the line buffer data structure, which buffers the pixels so as to effectively slide a 2-D 'window' across the input data stream.
-A user-specified function operates on the 'window'.

 The `LineBuffer2d` class lets you specify the number of concurrent pixels your design processes each transaction.
 This number affects the width and depth of the line buffer, and controls number of copies of your window function.
 Increasing the number of parallel pixels improves throughput, but also consumes more FPGA resources.
+The line buffer structure compiles into hardware like in the following figure:

 ![](assets/FIR2d_pip2.svg)